jenniferngp/iPSC_PPC_eQTL_Project/README.md

 # Figures
-Contains scripts to generate figures in the study
+Contains R jupyter notebooks to generate figures in the study

 # Supplemental Tables
 Available on Figshare along with other data (https://figshare.com/projects/Large-scale_eQTL_analysis_of_iPSC-PPC/156987)